knpuniversity/php-beginner-series/knpu/arrays3.rst

 actually created until after this.
 PHP reads our file from top to bottom like a book, so we need to set a variable before using it.

-To fix this, let's move all of the variables all the way up to the top of the page.
+To fix this, let's move every variable all the way up to the top of the file.
 Now when we refresh, it works perfectly.
 If we add a 5th pet later, it will update automatically.

 Let's go to php.net and look up the docs for the :phpfunction:`count` function.
-As expected, it takes a single require argument.
+As expected, it takes a single required argument.
 It also has a second, optional argument that you'll probably never use.
 You can tell it's optional because it's surrounded by square brackets.
 That's not really a PHP syntax, it's just a common way to document optional arguments.

 While we're here, take a look at the left navigation: it's full of the functions in PHP that help you work with arrays.
 It's a massive list and has great stuff.
 For example, let's look at :phpfunction:`array_reverse`.
-It accepts an array as its one required argument, it reversed it, then returns the reversed array.
+It takes an array as its one required argument, reverses it, and returns it.
 Let's use it to reverse ``$pets``:

     $pets = array($pancake, $pet1, $pet2, $pet3);